 - Compared with 2016, fewer Primary and Secondary pupils have been bullied because of the way they look

 - Girls were more likely than boys to be targets of teasing, name calling and 'nasty things written about them online'

 - Boys were more likely than girls to have been physically pushed, hit or threatened for no reason

-- 9% of FE/6th form students had experienced sexual harassment, and 36% had experienced verbal abuse.
+- In 2016, 9% of FE/6th form students had experienced sexual harassment, and 36% had experienced verbal abuse.

-- However, only 62% of Year 10 pupils say they always follow Internet safety advice.
-Girls are more likely than boys to do so.
+- However, only 66% of secondary pupils say they always follow Internet safety advice, an increase from 62% in 2016.

-- One in seven Primary pupils said they had sent a chat message or posted a comment which they later wished they had not written.
+- 17% Primary pupils said they had sent a chat message or posted a comment which they later wished they had not written.

-- 28% in 2016 said that they chat online to other people they don’t know in real life, compared with 22% who said this in 2014.
+- 27% said that they chat online to other people they don’t know in real life, compared with 28% who said this in 2016.

-- 1 in 5 Secondary girls and 1 in 7 boys responded that someone they don’t know in person has asked to meet with them; 10% of girls said this person was, as far as they knew, quite a bit older than them and 4% said they did actually meet up with them.
+- 19% of secondary students responded that someone they don’t know in person has asked to meet with them; 6% said this person was, as far as they knew, quite a bit older than them and 5% said they did actually meet up with them.

-- Just over half (52%) of Secondary pupils (2 in 3 girls) responded that they had blocked someone because of something upsetting that happened online and 2% had reported something to the Child Exploitation and Online Protection centre (CEOP).
+- Just over half (53%) of Secondary pupils responded that they had blocked someone because of something upsetting that happened online and 2% had reported something to the Child Exploitation and Online Protection centre (CEOP).